Here's how family and officials who have seen the video of Tyre Nichols' arrest are responding to the footage

 On January 7, Nichols was pulled over for suspected reckless driving, police said.
 While many details of the stop have yet to be revealed, authorities say pepper spray was deployed after an altercation and Nichols then fled on foot before being caught again by officers.

-The serious injuries sustained by Nichols during the arrest were during a second altercation, according to Mulroy.
+The serious injuries sustained by Nichols during the arrest were during a second altercation, according to Mulroy, who told CNN's Erin Burnett on Thursday that officers were already "highly charged up" from the initial interaction with Nichols.
+The footage does not show the beginning of the encounter, he said.

 Rodney Wells, Nichols' stepfather who saw the footage Monday with family, attorneys and police officials, said it was clear Nichols "was scared for his life" and ran.